Shows up in bubble wrap

 Tropes on eBay:

 - No Swastikas: "eBay does not allow listings or items that promote or glorify hatred, violence or racial intolerance, or items that promote organisations with such views."
-So, you'll have to sell your old World War 2 memorabilia somewhere else.
+This means, you'll have to sell your old World War II memorabilia somewhere else.

-- In Finding Nemo the aquarium fish list where they came from.
-For the Starfish, that's eBay.
-Except that live animals aren't allowed to be sold on eBay.
+- In Finding Nemo Dr. Sherman's aquarium fish each tell Nemo where they came from.
+Peach the starfish says she came from ebay, which is Artistic License because live animals aren't allowed to be sold on eBay.

 - In Toy Story 3, Hamm suggests to the group that they look up what they're going for on eBay, because, after all, Andy doesn't want them anymore.